 Stretching Stretching and flexibility People should consult their doctor before beginning competitive sports or an exercise program.
 Doctors ask about known medical disorders in the person and family members and about symptoms the... read more the affected muscles gently (holding the stretch about 30 seconds and repeating it 5 times)

-Doing exercises to improve physical conditioning (aerobic exercises Aerobic exercise People should consult their doctor before beginning competitive sports or an exercise program.
+Doing exercises regularly on a strict schedule to improve physical conditioning (aerobic exercises Aerobic exercise People should consult their doctor before beginning competitive sports or an exercise program.
 Doctors ask about known medical disorders in the person and family members and about symptoms the... read more ) and very gradually but steadily increasing the intensity (for example, by using a treadmill, exercise bicycle Bicycling There are many forms of exercise, and each type has its advantages and disadvantages.
-Some types of exercise expend more calories than others (see table Calories Expended During Exercise).
-Different... read more , or elliptical machine or by swimming Swimming There are many forms of exercise, and each type has its advantages and disadvantages.
-Some types of exercise expend more calories than others (see table Calories Expended During Exercise).
-Different... read more )
+Some types of exercise expend more calories than others (see table ).
+Different forms of exercise (for example... read more , or elliptical machine or by swimming Swimming There are many forms of exercise, and each type has its advantages and disadvantages.
+Some types of exercise expend more calories than others (see table ).
+Different forms of exercise (for example... read more )